Fiserv/mobile-payments-android/docs/direct.md

 `WebErrorSet.primaryCode` and `WebErrorSet.primaryMessage` will provide the primary driver of the error, being the error code and the message returned from the remote server.
 If more information is required, `WebErrorSet.errors` is a list of `WebError` objects containing the full set of errors returned from the operation and can be examined to determine the root cause or adjust messaging to the user.

+> [!Note]
-**Note:** In some rare cases, the returned error may be a `TokenExpiredException`.
+> In some rare cases, the returned error may be a `TokenExpiredException`.
 This is analogous to an HTTP 403 error code and means you should double check that your Client Token value provided to MobilePayments.initialize is both correct and valid.

 ## Javadocs
 Javadocs are available [here](https://fiserv.github.io/mobile-payments-android/)